mycoboco/ocelot/README.md

     - `conf`: The Configuration File Library (configuration file parser)
     - `opt`: The Option Parsing Library (option parser)

-Libraries are documented by `Doxygen`(http://www.doxygen.org).
-The `doc` directory contains HTML, PDF and man-page versions of the documents.
+Libraries are documented by [`Doxygen`](http://www.doxygen.org).
+The `doc` directory contains HTML, PDF and `man`-page versions of the documents.

-`INSTALL` explains how to build and install the libraries.
-For the copyright issues, see the accompanying `LICENSE` file.
+`INSTALL.md` explains how to build and install the libraries.
+For the copyright issues, see the accompanying `LICENSE.md` file.

 If you have a question or suggestion, do not hesitate to contact me via email (woong.jun at gmail.com) or web (http://code.woong.org/).